 The bank's risk management plays a coordinating role in the operational risk management.
-The risk management will renew the operational risk cartography in 2020.
+The risk management keeps the risk cartography up to date.
 Next to that, there is an internal procedure prescribing that the employee or team who reports an incident is supposed to write an incident report.

 Depending on the materiality of the incident, a post-mortem analysis is discussed on management board level.

 The bank maintains a business continuity plan that can be deployed in case of extreme events.
 An important component of the plan is the disaster recovery plan for the IT infrastructure.
-This plan is tested twice a year and reviewed when needed.
+This plan is tested once a year and reviewed when needed.